micro-uhecr/him_crpropa/README.md

 # Hadronic Interactions Module (HIM) for CRPropa

-A (prototype) implementation of hadronic interactions in crpropa based on [impy](https://github.com/impy-project).
+A (prototype) implementation of hadronic interactions in crpropa based on [chromo](https://github.com/impy-project/chromo).

-Still under testing, but a release version will be issued by December 2022.
+A release version is in preparation.